gwaldron/osgearth/docs/source/references/drivers/cache/leveldb.rst

 Properties:

     :path:        Location of the root directory in which to store all cache bins and data.
+    :max_size_mb: Maximum size of the cache in megabytes.
+The size is taken as a goal; there is no guarantee that the size of the cache will always be less than this value, but the driver will do its best to comply.

 .. _leveldb: https://code.google.com/p/leveldb/